nagato-D/nagato-D.github.io/content/_index.md

 ## Biography
 ---
 I am currently pursuing a Ph.D. in Electrical and Electronic Engineering (EEE) at the University of Hong Kong.
 Prior to this, I earned my M.S. degree in applied physics from Delft University of Technology in 2023, where I collaborated with Professor [L. Kuipers](https://kuiperslab.tudelft.nl/).
-Before that, I completed my B.S. in mathematics-physics fundamental science at the [Yingcai Honor College](https://www.yingcai.uestc.edu.cn/xygk/xyjj.htm) of University of Electronic Science and Technology in 2021.
+Before that, I completed my B.S. in mathematics-physics fundamental science at the [Yingcai Honor College](https://www.yingcai.uestc.edu.cn/xygk/xyjj.htm) of University of Electronic Science and Technology of China in 2021.

-## Internship
+## Employment
 ---
 + **Baidu Inc.** R&D internship in quantum AI, supervised by Dr. [Kun Fang](https://scholar.google.com/citations?user=YlfYNwcAAAAJ&hl=en&inst=6173373803492361994&oi=ao) and Prof. [Xin Wang](https://www.xinwang.info/).
++ **Bilibili Inc.** disciplinary committee member (风纪委员).

 ## Publication
 ---